LogicPanda/harbour_pygame/README.md

-## Welcome to GitHub Pages
+## Welcome to Lizechen's GitHub Pages

-You can use the [editor on GitHub](https://github.com/lizechen2018/harbour_pygame/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+What is this?

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Something from the book by harbour and changed by lizechen.

 ### Markdown